pankajghosh-old/BlancNote/pages/ReactJs props vs state.md

       document.body
       );

-We will try to add a small update to above component before we move on to more complex scenario.
-Currently, behavior of the button is that is stays selected once done.
-We would like the button's selection to act like toggle.
+`Button` component's `className` is now dynamic and changes with the state `button_class` of the component.
+This button stays selected once clicked, we want the selection state to toggle with user click.

+React offers a utility function `classSet` ([read about it here](http://facebook.github.io/react/docs/class-name-manipulation.html)) to manipulate `className` of any component.
+We have changed the state of the component to `isSelected` which gets toggled on event `onClick` cascading to a change in class of the component itself.

     var Button = React.createClass({
       getInitialState: function() {